Vancouver Island & Sunshine Coast Loop Tour

 The ferry from Langdale lands at Horseshoe Bay in North Vancouver.
 Once off the ferry, make your way down to the village via the first right turn at Douglas Street – there is a bike route sign there.
 Keep right on Douglas which will change to Keith Road.
 At the intersection of Keith and Bruce Road, there is a trail that doubles back adjacent to Keith (see the map above for this detail).
 This trail will end at a roundabout and Marine Drive splits off; follow Marine Drive South (see above map) heading for the Lion’s Gate Bridge.
 At about 5 kms before the bridge, turn right on 29th Street which will lead to Bellevue Avenue.
 Bellevue will end at Capilano Pacific Trail.
 Follow this trail as it will provide access to the bridge (see map above).
 The Lions Gate Bridge has a very good cycling/walking path that protects riders from any traffic.
 Once off the bridge deck, stay on the shared sidewalk, then take the first right that is signed Stanley Park/Prospect Point.
 This access road will double back then join Stanley Park Drive.
 Turn left onto Stanley Park Drive (see map above).
 Join onto the Beach Avenue Trail at end of Stanley Park Drive and follow this trail to Thurlow Street.
 Take Thurlow to Pacific Street for access to the Burrard Street Bridge – also segregated for cyclists.
 Once over the bridge, go west on West 1st Avenue to Cypress Street and turn left there.
 Cypress is a main bike route, Continue straight on Cypress Street (ignore the map route turn at West 8th) until Matthews Ave, turn left.
 The Cypress route then continues via a right turn onto Angus Drive.
 Without detailing each turn now it is best to follow the map above for the turns.

 In Richmond there is a bike shuttle to take riders through the George Massey Tunnel as cycling is not allowed through the tunnel.
-Once off the shuttle, the map shows route to Tsawwassen Ferry Terminal for return to Swartz Bay and Sidney where we started.
+Once off the shuttle, follow the map route to the Tsawwassen Ferry Terminal for return to Swartz Bay and Sidney where we started.
 Of course, many riders may wish to end their journey sooner than this which is why my detail of riding in Vancouver is abbreviated, regardless, the map is easy to follow.

 Enjoy and Ride Safe!!!